cmancone/clearskies/README.md

 # clearskies

-clearskies is a Python framework intended for developing microservices in the cloud via declarative programming principles.
-It is mainly intended for backend services and havs built-in support for RESTful API endpoints, queue listeners, scheduled tasks, and the like.
+clearskies is a very opinionated Python framework intended for developing microservices in the cloud via declarative programming principles.
+It is mainly intended for backend services and so is designed for RESTful API endpoints, queue listeners, scheduled tasks, and the like.

 # Installation, Documentation, and Usage